Almost Karma Chapter 1

-Disclaimer: I own nothing and make no money from this work.
+Disclaimer: I own only the OCs and make no money from this work.
 Final Fantasy VII and its characters and settings belong to Square Enix.

-Warnings: Swearing, mature themes, and yaoi.
+Warnings: Swearing, mature themes, violence, angst, potential triggers, cultural appropriation, yaoi, and smut.
+Also Cloud hooking up with others.
 Don't like, don't read.
 Enough said.

 A/N: I've caught the time-travel bug.